jessamynsmith/Alexa/README.md

       and validate the requests are coming from Amazon.

 QUESTION: Can Alexa "push" announcement of appointments in my Google calendar?

+6) Tell Alexa to invoke a specific <strong> intent</strong> such as:

+      "Alexa, tell ... to ..."

+   The response to launch commands like this is a <strong>welcome message</strong>.

 ## <a name="Press"> Blogs about This</a>